liaoherui/StrainAMR/README.md

 # StrainAMR
-A learning-based tool to predict antimicrobial resistance and identify AMR-related genomic features with bacterial strain genomes
+A learning-based tool to predict antimicrobial resistance and identify AMR-related genomic features from bacterial strain genomes